-Summer success happened by taking time for God’s Word daily.
-It really made a difference in how my day went with my children.
+Summer success happens by taking time for God’s Word daily.
+Putting time with Him as a priority each morning set the tone for how the rest of the day will follow.
+It really made a difference in how things went with my children.

-- It gave me God’s perspective and wisdom for the day
+- Gave me God’s perspective and wisdom for the day

-- It guided me as I made choices in your parenting
+- Guided me as I made choices in your parenting

 Maybe you have tried many times to be consistent in having a daily quiet time, but you didn’t stick with it.

-Here are some tips for creating a consistent habit of Bible time:
+Here are some tips for creating a consistent habit of putting God first: